DallasNovakowski/DallasNovakowski/content/post/2021-11-05-running-otree-through-prolific/index.markdown

 This guide is designed for people like me: those just getting into programming, with simple things being harder than they need to be.
 What follows is a step-by-step instruction to get you from only running your project in localhost to having it be accessible to participants on Prolific.

-Some things (like updating participant payoffs based on in-study decisions), are beyond my current knowledge not included here.
+Some things (like updating participant payoffs based on in-study decisions), are beyond my current knowledge and not included here.
 My hope is to provide updates to this post as I become brainier.

 {{% callout note %}}
 This guide is made to be followed sequentially.
 For example, you'll have a rougher time skipping straight to the Heroku section, because some of the referenced objects are built for my example environment.